hossein5inq/workwell/docs/js-sdk.md

 ## Bridge with the app

-  All the following methods allow you to call native components (dateTimePicker, actionSheet, chooseImage, opening a new webView, ...) or to retrieve information about the current Workwell user (getUserInfo).
+  All the following methods allow you to call native components (dateTimePicker, actionSheet, chooseImage, opening a new webView, ...) or to retrieve information about the current Workwell user (getUserAccessToken).

   - [changeNavBar](js-sdk.md#changenavbar)
   - [chooseImage](js-sdk.md#chooseimage)